Nearly half of all men struggle to grow a full beard and sideburns without patchy spots or areas of uneven growth.

 Whether you are trying to impress professionally or simply want to look your best, a beard transplant could help you finally get the beard, sideburns or moustache you have always wanted.

 If you only have a small amount of facial hair loss you may decide that you don’t need beard transplant surgery.
 However, you don’t need to have large patches of facial hair loss to benefit from a beard restoration.

-Here at the Dr Ismail’s Hair Repair Clinic we can either perform a beard restoration surgery on very small areas of hair loss, helping you to create a sharp-looking and tidy beard which is even throughout, or alternatively help with a more extensive beard transplant where the uneven growth is more apparent.
+Here at Hair Repair Clinic we can either perform a beard restoration surgery on very small areas of hair loss, helping you to create a sharp-looking and tidy beard which is even throughout, or alternatively help with a more extensive beard transplant where the uneven growth is more apparent.